Key Takeaways

 Health insurance.
 Your health insurer pays for treatment regardless of fault, but will likely assert subrogation rights against any UM/UIM recovery.
 This means your health insurer gets repaid from your settlement — an issue your attorney should negotiate aggressively.

-Understanding the full landscape of what determines a car accident case's value requires accounting for all available coverage sources — and stacking is frequently the single most impactful variable in that calculation.
+Understanding the full landscape of what determines a car accident case's value requires accounting for all available coverage sources.
+In the right case, a stacking issue can be one of the most important coverage questions.

 Frequently Asked Questions